DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Barrier
    - Description: Your skills allow you to deploy temporary impromptu walls
    - Resource: Minor or Major
    - Mechanic: You create a wall 3/5 (Minor/Major) spaces wide.
-This wall lasts until you use another Major power.
 You may dismiss this wall at any time without using an action.
 This wall is impervious to standard attacks, but may be worn down over time at the GM's discretion.
    - Prerequisites: